jez9999/gittutorial/DELETEBRANCH.md

 Pruning deleted remote branches is probably something you'll want to do as well.
 When others delete a branch remotely as described above, you're unlikely to want to keep it around on your local repo.
 A `git pull` will *not* cause their remote references to be deleted on your local repo.
 To do that, you need to run:
 ```
-git remote prune [remoteName]
+git fetch --prune --prune-tags
 ```

+Note that combining `--prune` with `--prune-tags` does exactly the same kind of pruning for local tags - removes them if they've been removed remotely.
 To avoid having to remember this command, you can setup a handy alias to prune branches for the remote name you usually (or always) use by adding a section like the following to your global Git config:

 ```
 [alias]
-	doprune = remote prune origin
+	doprune = fetch --prune --prune-tags
 ```

 Note that while this will automatically prune *tracking* branches when you run `git doprune`, you'll have to manually delete any local *non-tracking* branches you've setup to mirror the remote branch.
 For example: